 The Oh Sees – Last year, these guys had a holiday benefit concert and gave all their $$$$ to L.A.
 Kitchen.
 It was insanely generous…but their show blew me away.
 Want a taste…check out this video from a gig last year in Paris.

 Dead Moon – Our daughter Julia, who lives up in Olympia, WA turned me onto this band.
-HOW could I have missed them….garage punk at it’s best
+HOW could I have missed them…garage punk at its best.

 The Makeup – One of DC’s greatest bands.
 Seriously.
 Put their name on Pandora and within seconds you’ll be baptizing yourself.
 Ian’s rebel gospel punk/funk squeals can cut diamonds, and James Canty is a great friend, spirit brother and amazing musician.
-The Gobi Tent at Cochella could barley contain their heat.
+The Gobi Tent at Cochella could barely contain their heat.

 Deathfix – Brendan Canty is somebody I dig, admire and have liked for a long time.
 He was the drummer in Rites of Spring and Fugazi, and his film work (Ashes of American Flags, Burn to Shine and Water on the Road) is way above the grade.
-He is now playing guitar and singing with this new outfit, and they are well worth a spin
+He is now playing guitar and singing with this new outfit, and they are well worth a spin.

 James Brown “I Don’t Want Nobody To Give Me Nothing” – I saw JB perform in DC when I was 20, and he sang this song.
 It’s one of my favorites, and it defines the work I do.
 If it doesn’t liberate, I don’t tolerate.

 Tim Timebomb – Tim Armstrong is one of my favorite songwriters alive.
 His music trajectory includes Operation Ivy, Rancid (a fave band) and the Transplants.
 Since October, he’s been putting out a single a day – some original, many nuggets, but all are pure Tim.